 Why Do I need a Construction Contract?

+At the most basic level, you want to get the house that was promised, and the contractor wants to get paid for the house being built.
+The contract serves to reflect this understanding, to make sure there is no disagreement before the actual works begins, and to provide a guide to follow in case a problem arises later.
 Most often your contractor will provide you with a contract that’s ready for signing.
 If not, you may draft one or hire an attorney to draft one (never go forward without a contract!).
 The contract in its original form may have very few terms with very few details, or it may be so detailed and filled with complicated terms that it is hard to understand.
 Neither of those situations are acceptable.
 To fully protect your rights, the contract terms should be complete, specific, and easy to understand.
 Unfortunately, many general contractors use their own form of construction contract.
 These forms are generally inadequate.
 They are often one-sided and-equally significant-poorly written, usually due to modifications made over many years of use.

 Commonly Disputed Issues in Construction Contracts

 Below is a list of issues that are commonly disputed in residential construction projects.
 If these items are not covered in your contract, be sure to add them.
 If they are already included, review them carefully to make sure they sufficiently protect your rights.